-Laboratory experiments using particles with known peak size or size distribution were conducted to test the inversion methods (Fig. 3).
-Sub-10 nm tungsten oxide particles were generated using a wire generator (Peineke et al., 2006;

-Kangasluoma et al., 2015).
+Laboratory experiments using particles with known peak sizes or size distributions were conducted to test the inversion methods (Fig. 3).
+Sub-10 nm tungsten oxide particles were generated using a wire generator (Peineke et al., 2006; Kangasluoma et al., 2015).
 In the narrow peak measurement, the negatively charged particles were classified using a high-resolution Herrmann DMA.
 The sizing resolutions of the Herrmann DMA in the experimental conditions were no smaller than 25 (Kangasluoma et al., 2016b).
 Thus, the classified aerosols out of the Herrmann DMA can be approximately regarded as monodisperse.
 The relationship between the Herrmann DMA voltage and the classified particle size was calibrated using standard molecular ions (Ude and de la Mora, 2005).
-A TSI 3068B aerosol electrometer using the same aerosol flow rate with the PSM (2.5 liters per minute, lpm) was used as the reference.
+A TSI 3068B aerosol electrometer using the same aerosol flow rate with the PSM (2.5 Lmin^{-1}) was used as the reference.

 In the wide peak measurement, the particle size distributions classified using a TSI nanoDMA have wider peaks than those generated in the narrow peak measurement.
-The aerosol and sheath flow rates of the nanoDMA were 2 and 10 lpm, respectively.
-It should be clarified that the particle size distribution classified using the nanoDMA in the wide peak measurement were still narrow due to the limitation of the nanoDMA.
-A lower sizing resolution either achieved by a higher aerosol-to-sheath flow ratio will cause the nanoDMA out of work due to significant turbulence.
-A half-mini DMA electrometer (FCE) were used to measure the classified particle size distributions in parallel.
+The aerosol and sheath flow rates of the nanoDMA were 2 and $10 \text{ L} \text{min}^{-1}$.
+It should be clarified that the particle size distributions classified using the nanoDMA in the wide peak measurement were still narrow due to the limitation of the nanoDMA.
+A lower sizing resolution either achieved by a higher aerosol-to-sheath flow ratio will cause the nanoDMA to be out of work due to significant turbulence.
+A half-mini DMA (Fernández de la Mora and Kozlowski, 2013) with calibrated penetration efficiency and a downstream Faraday cage electrometer (FCE) was used to measure the classified particle size distributions in parallel.